-4.4 Analysis of Node Operations:
+5.4 Analysis of Node Operations

 In our implementation of the topology viewer, the virtual node maintains a list of super-super-clusters.
 Each super-super-cluster maintains a list of super-clusters and so on.
-Given a node address (super-super-cluster-id, super-cluster-id, cluster-id, node-id), first the super-super-cluster id is compared with available super-super-clusters till a match is found.
-The process of comparison propagates to the highest level (4 - corresponding to super-super-clusters), till the required node having the correct node-id is found.
-Maximum number of comparisons are 4 \ n where n is the maximum number of children per parent.
+Given a node address, first the super-super-cluster id is compared with available super-super-clusters till a match is found.
+The process of comparison propagates to the lowest level (4 - corresponding to a broker node), till the required node having the correct node-id is found.
+Maximum number of comparisons are 4 n where n is the maximum number of children per parent.
 Thus complexity of finding a node given its node address is O(n).
 Complexity of adding a node or deleting a node also comes out to be O(n).

-Our implementation also provides a facility with which a user can see all the information related to a node (address, connections etc.) by performing a right-mouse-click operation on that node.
-Comparisons are based on the distance of the clicked point from the centers of circles representing super-super-clusters, then super-clusters, and so on.
-Once again the maximum number of comparisons are 4\n and complexity of locating a node given [x, y] coordinates is O(n) where n is the maximum number of children per parent.
-Thus, the response time for locating a node is instantaneous (usually in several microseconds) and almost independent of the total number of nodes in the system.
-Graph depicted in Figure 12 illustrates that the response time (in microseconds) for getting node information vary about certain interval once the network is populated by the nodes.
+Our implementation also provides a facility with which a user can see all the information related to a node (address, connections etc.) by performing a right-mouseclick operation on that node.
+Once again the maximum number of comparisons are 4n and complexity of locating a node given [x, y] coordinates is O(n) where n is the maximum number of children per parent.
+Thus, the response time for locating a node is almost independent of the total number of nodes in the system.
+Graph depicted in Figure 7 illustrates that the response time (for getting node information) vary about certain interval once the network is populated by the nodes.